List of Preacher story arcs: "Alamo" (issues 59–66)

 At the Alamo, Jesse's great quest finally comes to an end.
 He enlists the Saint of Killers to murder God, realizing it is the only way to free the world from His oppressive and selfish machinations.
 In order to set God up for the Saint, Jesse must release Genesis, and the only way to do this is to die himself.
 To achieve this, Jesse arranges a final showdown between himself and Cassidy at the Alamo.
 Beforehand, he tips off Starr, who has decided to kill Jesse out of revenge for the various mutilations he has suffered trying to recruit him for the Grail.

 In the end, Starr kills Jesse, and then is killed by Tulip.
-Cassidy, having earned Jesse's forgiveness and friendship, commits suicide via the morning sun.
+Cassidy, having earned Jesse's forgiveness and friendship, dies by suicide via the morning sun.
 However, unknown to everyone, Cassidy had struck a deal with God prior to the confrontation wherein He would resurrect Jesse.
 God does so and returns to heaven, where he finds the Saint of Killers waiting for him, having murdered all of the angels who "got in his way."
 After a short standoff, the Saint guns God down, ending His tyranny.
 He then goes to sleep on God's throne.

 While Tulip and Jesse ride off into the sunset, it is revealed to the reader that God resurrected Cassidy as well (as a mortal), and the final page of the series shows Cassidy throwing away his sunglasses and vowing to "act like a man."